Boubou0909/Mangas-dl/README.md

 **mangas-dl** is a command-line program to download manga scans from multiple websites ([list of websites taken in charge](https://github.com/Boubou0909/Mangas-dl#list-of-websites-staken-in-charge)).
 It requires a [Python interpreter](https://www.python.org/), and is not platform specific.
 It is released to the public domain, so you can use it, modify it, redistribute it however you want.

-*If you redistribute it elsewhere, please credit this GitHub repository.*

     mangas-dl